Need help with your Discussion

 Desired Qualities of an Interim Leader

 Making time for employees will also be an important thing to do.
-The new leader should possess listening skills which will need to be accompanied by constructive criticism and positive affirmation (Bethel, 2012).
-When employees approach the leader with an issue or a fresh idea on doing things differently, the leader will need to actively listen and give their honest and unbiased opinion as well as the necessary resources to actualize the idea if deemed viable and profitable to the department and organization.
-If the idea is successfully actualized, the leader should be the first to recognize the main contributors and front them for an award for their achievement (Berendt et al., 2012).
-In conclusion, the new leader should work at mending the broken work environment in the department, lay a new and viable foundation, and follow this by growing productive employees while impressing their well-being as well.
+The new leader should possess listening skills accompanied by constructive criticism and positive affirmation (Bethel, 2012).
+When employees approach the leader with an issue or a fresh idea on doing things differently, they will need to actively listen and give their honest and unbiased opinion and the necessary resources to actualize the concept if deemed viable and profitable to the department and organization.
+If the vision is successfully actualized, the leader should be the first to recognize the main contributors and front them for an award for their achievement (Berendt et al., 2012).
+In conclusion, the new leader should work at mending the broken work environment in the department, lay a new and viable foundation, and follow this by growing productive employees while impressing their well-being.

 References